-Are you a registered nurse (RN) exploring specialty options?
+Are you a registered nurse (RN) exploring nursing specialties?
 In the market to change your specialty?
 Or maybe you want to step into a career path that's particularly meaningful to you?
 We've got just the thing: let's talk about pediatric nursing.

 Now, you might have some questions.
-Like “what is pediatric nursing?” and “what does a peds nurse do?”
+Like “what is pediatric nursing?”, "how much do pediatric nurses make?" and “what does a peds nurse do?”
+Are there pros and cons of being a pediatric nurse?
 No sweat.
 We’ve got answers for you that are more in-depth than just "a nurse who works with kids."
 Plus, a whole lot of other useful info about why you might want to become a pediatric nurse in 2023.

 Top Benefits of Being a Pediatric Nurse